Erwin Schrödinger: Personal life

-On 6 April 1920, Schrödinger married Annemarie (Anny) Bertel.

-When Schrödinger immigrated to Ireland in 1938, he obtained visas for himself, his wife and also another woman, Hilde March.
-March was the wife of an Austrian colleague and Schrödinger had fathered a daughter with her in 1934.
-Schrödinger wrote to the Taoiseach, Éamon de Valera, personally, so as to obtain a visa for March.
-In October 1939 the ménage à trois duly took up residence in Dublin.
-His wife, Anny (born 3 December 1896), died on 3 October 1965.
+On 6 April 1920, Schrödinger married Annemarie (Anny) Bertel (born 3 December 1896).
+The marriage remained childless.
+By the late 1920s onward, Schrödinger and Anny lived in an open relationship.
+Schrödinger openly had several extramarital affairs, including with Hildegunde March, the wife of his colleague and friend Arthur March.
+Anny also had a long-term relationship with Hermann Weyl, which did not affect the friendship between Weyl and Schrödinger.
+Schrödinger had a daughter with Hildegunde March in 1934.
+When he immigrated to Ireland in 1938, Schrödinger obtained visas for himself, his wife and March.
+He wrote to the Taoiseach, Éamon de Valera, personally, so as to obtain a visa for her.
+In October 1939, the ménage à trois duly took up residence in Dublin.

+His wife, Anny, died on 3 October 1965.
 One of Schrödinger's grandchildren, Terry Rudolph, has followed in his footsteps as a quantum physicist, and teaches at Imperial College London.

 Sexual abuse allegations

-Around 1926, at the age of 39, Schrödinger tutored a 14-year-old girl named "Ithi" Junger.
+Around 1926, at the age of 39, Schrödinger tutored a 14-year-old girl named Itha "Ithi" Junger.
 Walter Moore relates in his 1989 biography of Schrödinger that the lessons "included 'a fair amount of petting and cuddling and Schrödinger "had fallen in love with his pupil".
 Moore further relates that "not long after her seventeenth birthday, they became lovers".
 The relationship continued and in 1932 she became pregnant (then aged 20).
-"Erwin tried to persuade her to have the child; he said he would take care of it, but he did not offer to divorce [his wife] Anny ... in desperation, Ithi arranged for an abortion."
+Moore wrote that "Erwin tried to persuade her to have the child; he said he would take care of it, but he did not offer to divorce [his wife] Anny ... in desperation, Ithi arranged for an abortion."

-Moore describes Schrödinger having a 'Lolita complex'.
-He quotes from Schrödinger's diary from the time where he said that "men of strong, genuine intellectuality are immensely attracted only by women who, forming the very beginning of the intellectual series, are as nearly connected to the preferred springs of nature as they".
-A 2021 Irish Times article summarized this as a "predilection for teenage girls", and denounced Schrödinger as "a serial abuser whose behaviour fitted the profile of a paedophile in the widely understood sense of that term".
-Schrödinger's grandson and his mother were unhappy with the accusation made by Moore, and once the biography was published, their family broke off contact with him.
+Moore describes Schrödinger having a "Lolita complex".
+He quotes from Schrödinger's diary from the time where he said that "men of strong, genuine intellectuality are immensely attracted only by women who, forming the very beginning of the intellectual series, are as nearly connected to the preferred springs of nature as they."
+A 2021 Irish Times article summarized this as a "predilection for teenage girls", and denounced Schrödinger as "a serial abuser whose behaviour fitted the profile of a paedophile in the widely understood sense of that term."
+Schrödinger's grandson and daughter were unhappy with the accusation made by Moore, and once the biography was published, their family broke off contact with him, and revoked public access to Schrödinger's journals.